Understanding cultural differences in Germany for expats

 Check out our detailed article on English in Germany.

-goes into this in more depth, but the short version is this: learning even basic German earns you real goodwill.
-People notice the effort in a way they do not in more tourist-facing countries.
+covers this in more depth, but the short version is that learning even basic German earns you real goodwill.
+People notice the effort in a way that simply does not happen in more tourist-facing countries.
+Even a confident “Ich hätte gerne…” (I would like…) at a bakery counter shifts the dynamic noticeably.

 Live in Germany’s Mission: Expert Guidance for Expats